Ennosukeblade/resources/python/README.md

 multi_line = '''This is
 a multi-line string.'''            # Triple quotes escaped = "New line: \nTab: \tEnd" # Escape characters

+if "\n" in escaped:
+    print("The string contains a newline.")  # Output: The string contains a newline.
+else:
+    print("The string does not contain a newline.")

 print(message)     # Output: Hello, Python!
 print(multi_line)  # Output: This is